kmil31/MasjidFoodBank/README.md

 # Data Tracking System for Mosque Foodbank

-#Implementation
+# Implementation
-Recipients should be a class of its own, a ViewModel of some kind should be set up as a means to interact with the Database.
+Recipients should be a class of its own, a ViewModel of some kind should be set up as a means to interact with the Database. # note, I still don't understand Javascript especially vanilla.

 ## Problem